awpadilha/awpadilha/README.md

 I'm an electrical engineer specializing in medical devices and IT career migration.

-I graduated in full stack development from the Certified Tech Developer by Digital House Brasil.
+I graduated in full-stack development from the Certified Tech Developer by Digital House Brasil.

 My main efforts are learning more about web development, software testing and infrastructure.